Learnware-LAMDA/Learnware/docs/start/install.rst

     pip install learnware

-In the ``Learnware`` package, besides the base classes, many core functionalities such as "learnware specification generation" and "learnware deployment" rely on the ``torch`` library.
+In the ``learnware`` package, besides the base classes, many core functionalities such as "learnware specification generation" and "learnware deployment" rely on the ``torch`` library.
 Users have the option to manually install ``torch``, or they can directly use the following command to install the ``learnware`` package:

 .. code-block:: bash